Do Go On - 345 - Dame Julie Andrews

 It sounded pretty cool.

-You should watch Torn Curtain.
+You should watch torn curtain.

-In 2003, she made her debut as a theatre director,
+In 2003, she made her debut as a theatre director, directing a revival of The Boyfriend,

 the musical in which she'd made her Broadway debut in 1954.